o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/_index.md

 {{< preview-new >}}

+The AWS Client Auth Gem enables authenticated or anonymous users to access AWS services.
+It provides authentication options using any of these supported identity providers:

+* Amazon Cognito user pool
+* Google
-AWS Client Auth Gem enables users to access AWS services using authenticated or anonymous users.
-It provides authentication for following identity providers Cognito User pool, Login With Amazon and Google.
-Auth Gem gets AWS credentials from Cognito Identity pool based on the current authenticated login status.
-If a successful login is found, authenticated AWS credentials are fetched else anonymous AWS credentials will be fetched.
+* Login With Amazon

+The Gem gets AWS credentials from the Amazon Cognito identity pool based on the current authenticated login status.
+If a successful login is found, authenticated AWS credentials are fetched.
+Otherwise, anonymous AWS credentials are fetched.

 AWS credentials have shared ownership with AWS native SDK client objects.
-They are refreshed or updated appropriately whenever a new user signs in or sign out or refreshes tokens.
+They are refreshed or updated whenever a new user signs in, signs out, or refreshes tokens.

 If multiple sign-in's are found, `GetCredentials` will link those identities together and you will get the same identity going forward regardless of the what authentication provider is used.